valeriofarias/learn-bdd-playing-dice-book/text/en/01_Dice_Class/06_number_outside_range.markdown

 		end
 	end

-Output: the test still failure becouse the number is outside the range.
+Output: the test still failure because the number is outside the range.

 	F